jakobwesthoff/OctoTray/README.md

-# OctoPrint Menubar Status
+# OctoTray

 ## About

-A simple menubar application to monitor the basic status information of an octoprint server.
+A MenuBar (TrayBar) application, which is designed to work with an [OctoPrint](https://octoprint.org/) server in order to easily access the current state of the system as well as ongoing prints.